Written by Business Expert Wale Ameen

 Features Offered: Winner – Paychex

-Paychex and Quickbooks both offer the standard payroll processing functionalities, tax reporting, and mobile app access, but Paychex takes the trophy in this category.
+Paychex flex vs QuickBooks both offer the standard payroll processing functionalities, tax reporting, and mobile app access, but Paychex takes the trophy in this category.
 Not only does their system offer a wider variety of features, but their company also offers more advantages for employees as well.
 Paychex allows business owners to pay their employees in many different ways, such as direct-deposits, checks, and pay cards for instant payment access.
 In addition, Paychex provides more employee-targeted features and benefit enrollment options as well as HR focused solutions.

-Consumer Reviews: Close-Call Winner – Quickbooks
+User Reviews: Winner – QuickBooks

-Ease of Use: Winner – Paychex
+Ease of Use: Winner – QuickBooks

 Customer Support: Winner – Paychex

-Quickbooks has 24/7 support offered through live chat, and limited hours of phone support.
+QuickBooks has 24/7 support offered through live chat and limited hours of phone support.
 Paychex offers 24/7 support.
 It has been reported from both systems that their phone/chat support can be inconsistent.
 However, Paychex is unique in that they have a dedicated team of payroll experts available for assistance when you are subscribed to one of their advanced tier packages.

 The Final Verdict

+Having analyzed Paychex vs QuickBooks Payroll and how they both work, it is clear that both solutions have their strengths and weaknesses.
 With both of these companies, business owners are able to access cloud-based payroll software to assist them with payroll and payroll related administrative tasks.
-If you are just a small business owner looking for a really basic system to run payroll, OR if you are already used Quickbooks for accounting, Quickbooks may be the best option for you.
-However, if you are looking for a more robust option that offers a greater variety of functionalities and administration possibilities, we believe that Paychex has the advantage here and take the trophy for the overall winner in this battle.
+If you are just a small business owner with a small team looking for a really basic system to run payroll, OR if you are already using QuickBooks for accounting, then QuickBooks may be the best option for you.
+Get started now with QuickBooks.